 The Kangaroo Island COVID-19 vaccination clinic opened smoothly at the Kingscote Town Hall on Tuesday morning.

-A team of nurses, logistics specialists and administrators from the Barossa Hills Fleurieu Local Health Network set in place procedures on June 8, to make the experience smooth and effortless for patients.
+A team of nurses, logistics specialists and administrators from the Barossa Hills Fleurieu Local Health Network set in place procedures.

-There were 62 residents vaccinated on the first day with 80 booked for the second day.
+There were 62 residents vaccinated on the first day and 80 booked in on the second day.

-After filling in the paperwork - remember to take your Medicare cards - specially trained nurses from the health network are giving the vaccines in private booths.
+After filling in paperwork, remember to bring your Medicare cards, specially trained nurses from the health network gave the vaccines in private booths.

-Afterwards, there is a 15-minute observation time and a questionnaire to fill out before people can leave.
+Afterwards, there is a 15-minute observation time and a questionnaire to fill out.

-The clinic has started with the Pfizer vaccine for people aged under 50, while administering the AstraZeneca vaccine will start on June 24.
+The clinic has started with the Pfizer vaccine for under 50s, while the AstraZeneca vaccines will start to be administered on June 24.

 The Royal Flying Doctor Service team will arrive next week to assist the Local Health Network with the roll-out.

-Barossa Hills Fleurieu Local Health Network chief executive officer Rebecca Graham said the vaccination team would start delivering the COVID-19 vaccine from Tuesday, June 8 at the Kingscote Town Hall.
+Barossa Hills Fleurieu Local Health Network CEO Rebecca Graham said the vaccination team would start delivering the COVID-19 vaccine from Tuesday, June 8 at the Kingscote Town Hall.

-The Royal Flying Doctor Service will transport the vaccine and be supporting the vaccination program on the ground with a team of authorised immunisation nurse specialists.
+The Royal Flying Doctor Service will bring the vaccine and be supporting the vaccination program on the ground with a team of authorised immunisation nurse specialists.